Wilker-Oliveira/PARACHUTEpp/README.md

 - GUI built in QT.
 - Examples.
 - Results tested against the theoretical models and the implemetation reference.
+- Seamless integration with GPU implementation: the interface is exactly the same adding only a namespace.

 ## Features